intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 Neglect can quickly produce the negative consequences this document describes.
-Restoring the protocol to a state where it can be maintained involves first discovering the properties of the protocol as it is deployed, rather than the protocol as it was originally documented.
+Restoring the protocol to a state where it can be maintained involves first discovering the properties of the protocol as it is deployed rather than the protocol as it was originally documented.
 This can be difficult and time-consuming, particularly if the protocol has a diverse set of implementations.
 Such a process was undertaken for HTTP {{?HTTP=RFC9110}} after